- Food and Drink

-This easy card game is played with eight standard decks of 52 cards.
-All cards are scored at their face value, except picture cards which have a value of 10 and Aces which count as 1 or 11.
-The essence of Blackjack is to get nearer to a total of 21 than the dealer.
+This easy card game is played with four, six or eight standard decks of 52 cards.
+All cards are scored at their face value, except picture cards which have a value of 10, and Aces which count as 1 or 11.
+The essence of Blackjack is to get nearer to a total of 21 than the Dealer.
 If your hand goes over 21 it loses.

 You now must decide how to play out your hand.
 Cards 2 to 10 are scored at their face value.
 Kings, Queens and Jacks have a value of 10.
 Aces can count high or low (either 1 or 11).